 Greater control over assets – Higher lifetime income

-The more your answers are to the right, the more appropriate annuities with lifetime income may be, while the more your answers are to the left, the less appropriate annuities may be for your situation.
+The closer your answers are to the second option, the more appropriate annuities with lifetime income may be, while the closer your answers are to the first option, the less appropriate they may be for your situation.
 However, before making any decision, be sure to discuss these questions with your financial advisor.

-All contract and rider guarantees are subject to the claims-paying ability of the issuing company.
+All contract guarantees are subject to the claims-paying ability of the issuing company.